 We will continue to work closely with our customers to address and remove workforce barriers.
 This includes assessing and determining job readiness, identifying the need for other supportive services, assisting with resume development, and advocating for the customer to be competitive in the labor market.
 As a nation and a workforce area, we have become aware of a gap or inequity in technology.
-Our older customers, disadvantaged youth, offenders, and others lack the ability to network, apply for and interview for jobs online.
-Further they lack the ability to use software and in extreme instances the understanding of how to even operate a computer.
+Often, we find that our older customers, disadvantaged youth, ex-offenders, as well as other citizens in our area often had not had the access to and understanding of digital technology.
+Not only is technology necessary in the workplace but it have become essential in conducting personal business.
 We provide employment services for the local shelter, citizens who do not have access to local libraries during the pandemic and offenders who have limited access to technology.
 This has challenged us to look at technology as a place of not only illiteracy but inequity and have begun to address future areas of training and development.
 These areas will include online interviewing skills, networking, job search, resume, and video resume workshops.
 We will further create workshops for customers that support their understanding of technology and how to use it.
 We will also expand our relationship with our local Tech-Council for computers and technology training.